 Banner footer with full-color profile photo, qualifications section and light-blue shading.
 Three-column design with bold headers and lines offers lots of space.
 Ideal for journalists, marketers and communications specialists.

 Blue shades for backgrounds and section headers with a profile picture set on a light-gray backdrop.
-Star design element showcases your key skills list.
+Star design element showcases the list of your key skills.
 Computer, engineering and scientific feel with this resume template.

 Light-blue font for titles and arrow bullet points complement gray backgrounds and lines.
 Thin margins give page lots of room for your information.